Wenzhou Zhouyuan Elementary School

 Chant Garden Elementary School is a private elementary school in Wenzhou, China.
-Since its establishment, it has been one of the most prestigious elementary schools in China and also serves as a "model school" in many areas of education for elementary schools all across China.
+Since its establishment, it has been one of the most prestigious elementary schools in the Greater China Region and also serves as a "model school" in many areas of education for elementary schools all across China.

 In February 2005, it was named as the "Garden Institution" by the Wenzhou government and the "International Education Experimental School" by UNESCO.